medialab/xan/docs/cmd/plot.md

     --x-max <n>                Force a maximum value for the x axis.
     --y-min <n>                Force a minimum value for the y axis.
     --y-max <n>                Force a maximum value for the y axis.
     --x-scale <scale>          Apply a scale to the x axis.
-Can be one of "lin", "log", "log2", "log10" or "log(custom_base)" like "log(2.5)".
+Can be one of "lin", "pow", "sqrt", "pow(custom_exponent)" like "pow(4.5)", "log",
+                               "log2", "log10" or "log(custom_base)" like "log(2.5)".
                                [default: lin]
     --y-scale <scale>          Apply a scale to the y axis.
-Can be one of "lin", "log", "log2", "log10" or "log(custom_base)" like "log(2.5)".
+Can be one of "lin", "pow", "sqrt", "pow(custom_exponent)" like "pow(4.5)", "log",
+                               "log2", "log10" or "log(custom_base)" like "log(2.5)".
                                [default: lin]
     -D, --density-gradient <name>